PetraProver/PetraVM/README.md

 The project includes several example programs that demonstrate the capabilities of PetraVM:

 - [Fibonacci](prover/tests/fibonacci.rs): Prove a Fibonacci number
-- [Collatz](prover/test/collatz.rs): Prove the Collatz sequence for a given number (*This example is missing the ADDI instruction to run successfully, see #105*)
+- [Collatz](prover/test/collatz.rs): Prove the Collatz sequence for a given number

 ## Development Status